numbbo/coco/docs/coco-doc/source/index.rst

 Introduction
 ============

+.. note:: search problem rather than optimization problem?

-We consider the black-box optimization problem to minimize a function :math:`f: X\subset\mathbb{R}^n \to \mathbb{R}^m, \,n,m\ge1` such that for :math:`g: X\subset\mathbb{R}^n \to \mathbb{R}^l` for all :math:`i=1\dots l` we have :math:`g_i(x)\le0`.
+We consider the continuous black-box optimization problem to minimize a function :math:`f: X\subset\mathbb{R}^n \to \mathbb{R}^m, \,n,m\ge1` such that with :math:`g: X\subset\mathbb{R}^n \to \mathbb{R}^l` we have :math:`g_i(\x)\le0` for all :math:`i=1\dots l`.
-More specifically, we aim to find, as quickly as possible, one or several solutions :math:`x\in X` with small value(s) of :math:`f(x)\in\mathbb{R}^m` and :math:`g_i(x)\le0`.
+More specifically, we aim to find, as quickly as possible, one or several solutions :math:`\x\in X` with small value(s) of :math:`f(\x)\in\mathbb{R}^m` satisfying :math:`g_i(\x)\le0`.
 We consider *time* to be the number of calls to the function |f|.

 A continuous optimization algorithm, also known as *solver*, addresses this problem.
-Here, we assume that no prior knowledge about |f| or |g| are available to the algorithm, that is, they are considered as a black-box the algorithm can query with solutions :math:`x\in\mathbb{R}^n`.
+Here, we assume that no prior knowledge about |f| or |g| are available to the algorithm, that is, they are considered as a black-box the algorithm can query with solutions :math:`\x\in\mathbb{R}^n`.

-Considering this setup, benchmarking optimization algorithms seems to be a rather simple and straightforward task.
+From these prerequisits, benchmarking optimization algorithms seems to be a rather simple and straightforward task.
 We run an algorithm on a collection of problems and display the results.
-Under closer inspection however it turns out to be surprisingly tedious, and it appears to be difficult to get results that can be meaningfully interpreted beyond the standard claim that one algorithm is better than another on some problems and vice versa. [#]_ Here, we offer a conceptual guideline for benchmarking continuous optimization algorithms which tries to address this challenge and has been implemented in the
+Under closer inspection however it turns out to be surprisingly tedious, and it appears to be difficult to get results that can be meaningfully interpreted beyond the standard claim that one algorithm is better than another on some problems, and vice versa. [#]_ Here, we offer a conceptual guideline for benchmarking continuous optimization algorithms which tries to address this challenge and has been implemented within the
 COCO_ framework. [#]_

 The COCO_ framework provides the practical means for an automatized benchmarking procedure.
-Benchmarking an optimization algorithm, say implemented in the function ``fmin``, on a benchmark suite in Python becomes as simple as
+Benchmarking an optimization algorithm, say, implemented in the function ``fmin``, on a benchmark suite in Python becomes as simple as

 .. code:: python

-  import cocoex as ex
+  import cocoex
-  import cocopp as pp
+  import cocopp
   from myoptimizer import fmin

-  suite = ex.Suite("bbob", "2013", "")
+  suite = cocoex.Suite("bbob", "2013", "")
-  observer = ex.Observer("bbob", "result_folder: myoptimizer-on-bbob")
+  observer = cocoex.Observer("bbob", "result_folder: myoptimizer-on-bbob")

   for p in suite:
       observer.observe(p)
       fmin(p, p.initial_solution)

-  pp.main('exdata/myoptimizer-on-bbob')
+  cocopp.main('exdata/myoptimizer-on-bbob')

 Now the file ``ppdata/ppdata.html`` can be used to browse the resulting data.

 The COCO_ framework provides currently

-    - an interface to several languages, currently C/C++, Java, Matlab/Octave, Python, in which the benchmarked optimizer might be written
+    - an interface to several languages in which the benchmarked optimizer might be written, currently C/C++, Java, Matlab/Octave, Python
     - several benchmark suites or testbeds, currently all written in C
     - data logging facilities via the ``Observer``
-    - data post-processing and data display facilities in ``html``
+    - data post-processing in Python and data display facilities in ``html``
     - article LaTeX templates

-The underlying philosophy of COCO_ is to provide everything which experimenters need to implement, if they want to benchmark an algorithm properly.
+The underlying philosophy of COCO_ is to provide everything which most experimenters need to implement if they want to benchmark an algorithm properly.

 ..
 Note:: talk about restarts somewhere, it's related to budget.